The volunteer group Women Ending Hunger (WEH) works to create long-term solutions to the problem of hunger.

 Women Ending Hunger members have assisted the Food Bank with the Feeding America Hunger Study (PDF, 367KB), and the traveling photographic exhibit, Witnesses to Hunger, which features photos taken by women living in poverty and experiencing hunger.
 In addition, they worked with RISD to design a reusable shopping bag which can be purchased online or at the Food Bank.

+Join Women Ending Hunger by making a donation online or by completing the membership form and bringing your donation to our next meeting.
 Meetings are held four times a year either at the Food Bank or at a community location.
 New members are welcome.
 Contact Doris Moore at (401) 230-1678 or via email.
+To learn more about the advocacy work of Women Ending Hunger, click here.